EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 ```
 _Example for older standards of C_

+## Type Casting
+This isn't really worth creating a new ch

 ## Pointers
 One of the most challenging concepts for most beginners are pointers.
 But they're actually not even so hard to understand, if you know the syntax